 Candidates who want a Completion Grant and believe they will submit their dissertation within the time limits, must notify their department (represented by the Research Consultant or Head of Department) in writing at least 6 months in advance of the expected date of submission.

-The Candidates must plan the completion of the training well in advance of submitting their dissertation.
-For further information and to sign up, see Uniped's website:
+The Candidates must plan the completion of the pedagogical training well in advance of submitting their dissertation.
+For further information and to sign up, see LINK's website.

 Planning the Completion Grant period